Commanvil/charon77.github.io/md/developer-tools/markdown.md

 Imagine writing website pages.
 How would you normally do it?
 A bunch of html, links here and there, css files spread all over.
-What if, maybe some point in live you decided to use frameworks, such as bootstrap.
-Things do not go well, when you have to edit pages after pages one by one, adding bootstrap css files to each header, assigning classes to `<div>` and what-not.
+What if, maybe some point in life you decided to use frameworks, such as Bootstrap.
+Things would not go well, when you have to edit pages after pages, adding css files to each and every files, assigning classes to `<div>`s and what-not.

 Wouldn't it be nice if we can spend more time **actually** write content, and not figuring out where the closing `</div>` tags are?